 Barbara’s commitment to action made her an early pioneer for LGBTQ+ rights.
 Her bookstores – B. Bailey Books and Bailey/Coy Books – were nationally beloved independent book stores that regularly brought communities together and hosted renowned authors.
 They were also safe and welcoming spaces for the LGBTQ+ community, particularly for those just coming out and during the height of anti-LGBTQ+ actions.

-Barbara Bailey Way is one of five “festival streets” in the city of Seattle.
+Barbara Bailey Way is one of a number of “festival streets” in the city of Seattle.